praiskup/github-pages-fedora-container/README.md

 ------------------------------------------------------------

-This project provides a Podman container image based on the Fedora image, usable for local testing of Jekyll web-pages/blogs, optionally depending on the 'github-pages' module.
+This project provides a Podman container image based on the Fedora image, usable for local testing of Jekyll web-pages/blogs.

+Optionally your pages can depend on **github-pages** package.
+But note that you can not specify `github-pages` inside your `Gemfile` as `gem 'github-pages'`.
+This wouldn't work - the variant installed by bundler from `Gemfile` wouldn't work with on the Fedora container base where is Ruby >= 3.0.
+The absence of this gem is not a problem in practice because (a) GitHub installs it automatically, and (b) this projects has it too.

 How to use